weinbusch/django-tex/README.md

 # DJANGO-TEX

-Django-tex is a simple Django app to render Latex templates and compile them into Pdf files.
+Django-tex is a simple Django app to render LaTeX templates and compile them into PDF files.

-Django-tex requires a local Latex installation and uses the jinja2 templating engine for template rendering.
+Django-tex requires a local LaTeX installation and uses the jinja2 templating engine for template rendering.

 ## Quick start